-FTP_TRP.1.1 The TSF shall provide a communication path between itself and local users that is logically distinct from other communication paths and provides assured identification of its end points and protection of the communicated data from modification.
+FTP_ITC.1.1 The TSF shall provide a communication channel between itself and the authorized user that is logically distinct from other communication channels and provides assured identification of its end points and protection of the channel data from modification or disclosure.

-FTP_TRP.1.2 The TSF shall permit the TSF or local users to initiate communication via the trusted path.
+FTP_ITC.1.2 The TSF shall permit another trusted IT product to initiate communication via the trusted channel.